sushanthdn/dna-apps/spark_standalone/Readme.md

 spark_standalone is a DNA platform application which allows you to run your spark application on dna platform.
 This application brings up a spark standalone cluster and runs your spark application.

-This application depends on asset spark_asset [line](https://github.com/sushanthdn/dna-apps/tree/master/spark_asset).
+This application depends on asset [spark_asset](https://github.com/sushanthdn/dna-apps/tree/master/spark_asset).

 # How to build this application
 1. First you need to [build](https://github.com/sushanthdn/dna-apps/tree/master/spark_asset) spark_asset